Managing development

 Environmental flows

-Vegetation and fauna in the Riverpark survive in a delicate balance with the water regime in the Swan and Canning rivers and their catchments.
+Vegetation and fauna in the Riverpark survive in a delicate balance with the water regime in the Swan and Canning rivers, their tributaries and their catchments.
 Significant change to water volumes, flow rates, water quality or the timing of water delivery can have a negative impact on the health of rivers, streams, pools and wetlands.

-Environmental Water Requirements (EWR), commonly referred to as “environmental flows”, describe the water regime required to maintain the ecological values of water-dependent ecosystems at a low level of risk.
-Environmental Water Provision (EWP) describes a water release regime provided to improve or maintain these ecological values.
-EWPs are delivered, monitored and managed in some rivers according to water allocation plans negotiated by the Department of Water in consultation with a broad stakeholder group including Parks and Wildlife.
+Environmental water requirements (EWR), commonly referred to as “environmental flows”, describe the water regime required to maintain the ecological values of water-dependent ecosystems at a low level of risk.
+Environmental water provisions (EWP) describes a water release regime provided to improve or maintain these ecological values.
+EWPs are delivered, monitored and managed in some rivers according to water allocation plans developed by the Department of Water and Environmental Regulation in consultation with a broad stakeholder group, including DBCA.

 Impacts of dams and other impoundments

-The flows in five of the Swan Canning estuary’s tributaries (Canning River, Wungong River, Helena River, Bickley Brook and Churchman Brook) are controlled to meet domestic water supply needs.
-Impoundments such as dams or reservoirs constructed for public water supply reduce the total volume of water flowing in the rivers downstream, impacting the seasonality, duration, extent and variability of flow in rivers.
-This can result in a disconnection between the river and its floodplain and wetlands.
-Impoundments can also disrupt the continuity of rivers by reducing the flow of organic material and sediments downstream, and by creating a barrier to the movement of fish and other fauna.
+The flows in five of the Swan Canning river system’s tributaries (Canning River, Wungong River, Helena River, Bickley Brook and Churchman Brook) are controlled to meet domestic water supply needs.
+Impoundments, such as dams or reservoirs constructed for public water supply, reduce the total volume of water flowing in the waterways downstream, impacting the seasonality, duration, extent and variability of flow in waterways.
+This can result in a disconnection between the waterway and its floodplain and wetlands.
+Impoundments can also disrupt the continuity of waterways by reducing the flow of organic material and sediments downstream, and by creating a barrier to the movement of fish and other fauna.

-All these factors can combine to reduce the distribution and abundance of birds, fish, fringing and in-stream vegetation, frogs and other aquatic organisms.
-Reduced flows can also lead to degraded water quality as temperature increases and dissolved oxygen levels decrease, which can affect fish and invertebrate survival.
-Changing the frequency and extent of flows can cause changes to river geomorphology through bank slumping, sedimentation and colonisation by exotic and terrestrial vegetation which would otherwise not become established in an unaltered river.
+These factors can combine to reduce the distribution and abundance of birds, fish, riparian and aquatic vegetation, frogs and other aquatic organisms.
+Reduced flows can also lead to degraded water quality as temperatures increase and dissolved oxygen levels decrease, which can affect fish and invertebrate survival.
+Changing the frequency and extent of flows can cause changes to waterway geomorphology through bank slumping, sedimentation and colonisation by exotic and terrestrial vegetation that would not become established in an unaltered waterway.

-Parks and Wildlife is addressing the need for greater environmental flows to be delivered to the major tributaries of the Swan and Canning rivers through its environmental flows program and supports the delivery of environmental water releases to the Canning River by the Department of Water.
-This program targets the Helena and Canning rivers.
+DBCA is addressing the need for greater environmental flows to be delivered to the major tributaries of the Swan and Canning rivers through its environmental flows program and supports the delivery of environmental water releases to the Canning, Helena and Wungong rivers.

 Long-term stream flow trends

-In Western Australia, there has been a long term trend toward reduced stream flows, independent of the effect of impoundments.
+There has been a long-term trend in Western Australia toward reduced stream flows, independent of the effect of impoundments.
 Reductions in freshwater flows to the Swan and Canning rivers have combined with the now permanent opening to the ocean at Fremantle to markedly alter the hydrodynamics, geomorphology and ecology of the estuary.

 The future

-Many wetlands have been cleared and drained for urban and agricultural purposes, with fertilisers and other chemicals applied to increase soil productivity.
-These pollutants, along with those contributed by other catchment sources, readily leach through the soil into groundwater, entering the drainage system through groundwater discharge and overland flow where they are transported into the river system.
+More than 80% of the wetlands have been cleared and/or drained for urban, industrial and agricultural purposes, and fertilisers and other chemicals have been applied to increase soil productivity.
+These pollutants, along with those contributed by other land uses within the catchment, leach through the soil into groundwater and enter the river system through groundwater discharge and overland flow.

-This is compounded by the construction of Perth’s drainage network to convey floodwater and lower the shallow groundwater table through open drainage channels, piping and compensation basins.
-Without natural buffers in place, this drainage system readily conveys excessive nutrients and other pollutants to the rivers.
+Perth’s drainage network was constructed to convey floodwaters and to lower the shallow groundwater table through open drainage channels, drainage pipes and basins.
+Unless the drainage water is treated (e.g. via constructed wetlands), drainage systems convey excessive nutrients and other pollutants to the river system.

-Under natural conditions most rain falling on a catchment soaks into the soil, tops up aquifers, is used by vegetation, or travels over or under the ground towards rivers, lakes, reservoirs or the ocean.
+Under natural conditions, most rain falling on a catchment soaks into the soil, tops up groundwater aquifers, is used by vegetation, evaporates, or travels over or under the ground towards streams, rivers, wetlands, reservoirs or the ocean.
 Urban development creates impervious surfaces such as roofs, roads and pavements.
-This means rainfall no longer infiltrates where it falls.
-Large volumes of water must be artificially drained away.
+This means that most rainfall no longer infiltrates where it falls.

-Many urban drainage lines and sumps were once natural streams and wetlands, but these have been highly modified to cope with increased runoff caused by urban development.
+Many urban drainage lines and basins/sumps were once natural streams and wetlands, but these have been highly modified to cope with the increased runoff caused by urban development.

-In rural areas of the Swan Canning Catchment, modified creek lines often still exist, however surrounding land and fringing vegetation is often degraded causing increased runoff, nutrients and sediment loads to be delivered to the rivers.
+In rural areas of the Swan Canning Catchment, modified creek lines often still exist.
+However, the surrounding land and foreshore vegetation is often degraded, which causes increased runoff, nutrients and sediment loads to be delivered to the river system.

 The urban drainage system includes:

-• open drainage channels - mostly unlined, linear, trapezoidal shaped and excavated into the groundwater table so they flow all year round and are very efficient at conveying stormwater runoff to the receiving environment
+• open drainage channels - mostly unlined, linear, trapezoidal shaped and often excavated into the groundwater table, which are very efficient at conveying stormwater runoff to the receiving environment

-• closed pipes and drainage structures - usually constructed of concrete, also very efficient at conveying stormwater runoff to the receiving environment with little water quality improvement other than gross pollutant removal
+• closed pipes and drainage structures - usually constructed of concrete which are very efficient at conveying stormwater runoff to the receiving environment, with no or little water quality improvement (other than gross pollutant removal)

-• Best Management Practice stormwater treatment measures - including biofilters, wetlands, swales and living streams which improve water quality, habitat and amenity
+• water sensitive design stormwater management systems - including tree pits, raingardens, biofilters, permeable paving, constructed wetlands, vegetated swales and living streams, which improve water quality, biodiversity and amenity and mimic natural hydrology/water balance.

-More recently, a greater focus on Water Sensitive Urban Design (WSUD) has incorporated water cycle management in the urban environment so environmental and social values are enhanced.
-This approach allows smaller annual rainfall events to be retained in the catchment and uses vegetation and soil to filter stormwater, improving water quality but also enhancing habitat and amenity.
+The application of water sensitive design (WSD) incorporates water cycle management in the urban environment so that environmental and social values are protected and enhanced.
+This approach allows stormwater runoff generated by smaller rainfall events to be retained in the catchment and uses vegetation and soil to filter stormwater, which improves water quality and enhances habitats and amenity.

-The Department of Water’s Stormwater Management Manual for Western Australia, developed in partnership with the Swan River Trust (now Parks and Wildlife) and other stakeholders, advocates the use of WSUD where appropriate, providing high-level policies, planning principles and practical on-ground best practice advice to manage stormwater.
+The Department of Water and Environmental Regulation’s Stormwater Management Manual for Western Australia, developed in partnership with the Swan River Trust (now DBCA) and other stakeholders, advocates the use of WSD, providing high-level policies, planning principles and practical on-ground best practice advice to manage stormwater.

-DBCA, through its Drainage and Nutrient Intervention Program, is working with partner organisations to remove nutrients from drains and tributaries in catchments that contribute high nutrient loads to the Swan Canning river system.
+DBCA, through its River Health Improvement Program, is working with partner organisations to remove excess nutrients and other contaminants from drains and tributaries in catchments that contribute high nutrient loads to the Swan Canning river system.

 Acid sulphate soils

 Activities with the potential to disturb acid sulphate soils must be managed carefully to avoid serious environmental harm.
-Proposed developments often require acid sulphate soils testing, and where appropriate management plans to prevent potential damage to the rivers or surrounding environment.
+Proposed developments often require acid sulphate soil testing, and where appropriate, management plans to prevent potential damage to the environment.

-The Department of Environment Regulation has produced a series of fact sheets and guidelines to assist with the identification, investigation and management of acid sulphate soils in Western Australia.
+The Department of Water and Environmental Regulation has produced a series of fact sheets and guidelines to assist with the identification, investigation and management of acid sulphate soils in Western Australia